The Best Running Watches with Music in 2018

 - Heart rate monitor may experience some bugs

-With a price tag of $350, like the Apple watch, you can opt for LTE if you pay an additional monthly fee.
-There has also been a keyboard installed so you can fully reply to texts if needed.
+Like the Apple watch, you can opt for LTE cell service if you pay an additional monthly fee.
 This watch is on the bigger side and might not be suitable for small wrists.

-The Sport is somewhat water resistant but is not made for swimming (can handle 1.5m for 30 minutes.)
+The Sport is somewhat water resistant but is not made for swimming.
 The wristbands can be taken off but are not replaceable as LG built antennas into them.
 It will also function more fully if you own an Android phone, so you can take advantage of Google Assistant and Android Pay.